Do you want to learn how to get smarter?

 that most people already know.

-Music makes you smarter.
+Music helps you become smarter.

 Being classically trained in a musical instrument has a number of benefits, not just for your brain but also for your social life and sexual desirability.